Back to Top

 • Role: This function lets you include template parts within your custom templates.

-• Template parts are reusable sections of code that you can use to structure your templates more efficiently.
+• Template parts are reusable sections of code.
+In this case, you can use it to structure your templates more efficiently.

 • Example: